In the Clutches of the Gang

-In the Clutches of the Gang (also known as In the Clutches of a Gang) is a 1914 American short comedy film featuring Roscoe Arbuckle.
+In the Clutches of the Gang (also known as In the Clutches of a Gang) is a 1914 American short comedy film featuring Roscoe Arbuckle and the Keystone Cops.
 The majority of the film is believed to be lost.
 However, a fragment of the film exists and is held by the Academy of Motion Picture Arts and Sciences.
+This film is considered to be a "high point" for the Keystone Cops, as the entire movie focuses on the slapstick police force.